This passionate exhortation by William Booth has often been misquoted. At least certain punchy phrases have been lifted out of context.

 ‘It may suffice it to say that duelling, adultery, fornication, gambling, swearing, Sabbath-breaking and drunkenness were hardly regarded as vices at all.
 They were the fashionable practices of people in the highest ranks of society, and no one was thought the worse of for indulging them.’ (p.18)

-We’ve been looking at George Whitefield’s efforts to bring the Christian message to the whole population of 18th century America.
+We’ve been looking at George Whitefield’s efforts to bring the Christian message to 18th century America.

 Preaching amongst the black population

-Whitefield rejected this completely and insisted on preaching to the slaves that they were made in the image of God, and that Christ loved them so much He died for them!
+Whitefield rejected this completely and insisted on telling slaves that they were made in the image of God, and that they were so important to God that Christ died on the cross for them.

-And so Whitefield was committed to preaching that all are equal in the sight of God.
-This was offensive to the racist whites – but he insisted that all are made in the image of God.
+Whitefield was committed to preaching that all are equal in the sight of God.
+This was offensive to many whites – but he insisted that all are made in the image of God.

 An African Tribute to George Whitefield